mwiens91/mario-64-super-battle/README.md

 This is for two players.
 One player is randomly selected to be the first player.
-That player selects a course, and, timed, completes all 6 stars for that course (not including 100 coins) while the other player observes.
-Then the next player gets timed doing the same thing.
+That player selects a course, and, timed, completes all 6 stars for that course (not including the 100 coins star—but you can include it if you wish) while the other player observes.
+Then the next player gets timed performing the same run.

 After that round, the player with the quickest time gets a point.
 The player who went second last round now goes first for the next round.

-Repeat.
+Repeat until one superstar emerges victorious.

 If the players get to the last round, they must collectively decide which of the remaining stages to play.
-The best way to do this is probably with a ban system, but that's for you to decide.
+The best way to do this is with a ban system, but that's for you to decide.

 ## Installation